Engandiyur: Ecology

-East side of the village covered by canoly canal and west side by Arabian sea.
-Estuaries are the most big treasure of this village.
-Presence of Mangrove vegetation was also home to many organisms.
+The East side of the village is covered by Canolly Canal and the West side by Arabian Sea.
+Estuaries are the most treasured features this village.
+The presence of Mangrove vegetation also sustains the region's biodiversity.

 Salt Water Intrusion

-Salt water intrusion is the main issue in this area.
-Saltwater will enter into the farming lands and household water resources in the summer season.
-Proper maintaining of Meenkadav Bund, Enamakkal bund, which is the main check dam of the village may reduce this problem.
+Salt water intrusion is a concern in this region, as it seeps into farming lands and household water resources in the Summer season.
+Proper maintaining of Meenkadav Bund, Enamakkal bund, which is the main check dam of the village is suggested to reduce this problem.

 Irrigation facilities

 Sources of irrigation are as follows (area in hectares):